 Idaho; South Dakota; Oklahoma; Pennsylvania; New York; Connecticut; Delaware; North Carolina; South Carolina.

-Canada; Ireland; Scotland; France: Germany; Czechoslovakia; Brazil; India; Madagascar; Korea; South Africa; Tanzania,
+Canada; Ireland; Scotland; France: Germany; Czech Republic; Slovakia; Brazil; India; Madagascar; North Korea; South Africa; Tanzania.

 Sri Lanka and Burma: green, blue. violet—blue facetable material; also from Sri Lanka, grayish green, chatoyant fibrolite.